hybrid-developer/beerlist/README.md

-# TwitterFeed
+# Lawyer Feed
-Fetch Data from Twitter Feed
+Fetch Data from a JSON file in a server